 Argentinian police discovered an abandoned 1-year-old boy surrounded by eight wild cats in 2008.
 They observed that as they approach the child, the cats became very protective and even aggressive.
 The police found that the cats had been keeping the child alive during the harsh winter by constantly licking him and staying on top of him, like a living blanket.

 To make things even more touching, they even brought him scraps of food, which they would not eat and save for him.
 Had it not been for the cats, the toddler would not have made it through the winter.
-The boy, who had been living with the cats for “several days,” apparently became separated from his homeless father while the latter was collecting cardboard to sell.
+The boy, who had been living with the cats for “several days,” apparently became separated from his homeless father while the latter was collecting scraps to sell from what other people threw away.
 The man later told the police that cats always had been protective of his son.
 I couldn’t find out anything about their current whereabouts, but hopefully, they at least have a roof over their heads.

-The mere fact that these feral cats were capable of bestowing compassion upon a member of an unrelated species should raise some big question marks to those advocating the killing of feral populations.
+The mere fact that these feral cats were capable of bestowing compassion upon a member of an unrelated species should raise some big question marks for those advocating the killing of feral populations.

 The Dog Boy from Chile